 Not everyone who falls into debt has been out joyriding with the family card.
 Illness, layoff and natural disasters can send even the most responsible person into the red.
 Or maybe you truly don’t understand how it all happened.
 Maybe no one ever talked with you about debt except to say, “Sign here for your car loan/credit card/student loan.”

-The bad news is you’re still on the hook for what you owe.
+The bad news is, you’re still on the hook for what you owe.
 The good news?
-Using Hunt’s tips and, maybe, consolidating current debt onto a Chase Slate card will help you work your way back onto firm financial footing.
+Using Hunt’s tips and, maybe, consolidating current debt onto a Chase Slate® card could help you work your way back onto firm financial footing.

 “This is not some kind of a freebie.
 You’re going to have to come up with a plan to pay,” Hunt says.
 “But sometimes we just need an extra break.
 (Debt) is not ideal –- but that tree falling on your house wasn’t ideal, either.”

-While optimistic in tone, the program is tempered by a strong dose of realism: There are no quick fixes but there are sure fixes –- if you’re willing to do the work.
+While optimistic in tone, the program is tempered by a strong dose of realism: There are no quick fixes, but there are sure fixes –- if you are willing to do the work.